DEV Community

 IOPS Ceiling and Vacuum Incidents Converge

-By late 2022, Figma's largest tables had grown to several terabytes with billions of rows, and the Postgres vacuum process was causing reliability incidents on the highest-write tables.
-Projections showed the team would exceed RDS maximum IOPS within months.
-Vertical partitioning — splitting databases by domain — could not help because individual tables were the bottleneck, not cross-domain coupling.
+By late 2022, Figma's largest tables had grown to several terabytes with billions of rows, and Postgres vacuum was causing reliability incidents on the highest-write tables.
+Projections showed they would exceed RDS maximum IOPS within months.
+Vertical partitioning — splitting databases by domain — couldn't help because individual tables were the bottleneck.

 Cause